sqlmapproject/sqlmap/sqlmap-user's-manual.md

 Switch: `--union-cols`

 By default sqlmap tests for UNION query SQL injection technique using 1 to 10 columns.
-However, this range can be increased up to 50 columns by providing an higher `-`-`level` value.
+However, this range can be increased up to 50 columns by providing an higher `--level` value.
 See the relevant paragraph for details.

 You can manually tell sqlmap to test for this type of SQL injection with a specific range of columns by providing the tool with the `--union-cols` switch followed by a range of integers.
 For instance, `12-16` means tests for UNION query SQL injection by using 12 up to 16 columns.